WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Talking Points**:

-- Point out restroooms, Front Lines, the classroom, the kitchen, and where they could come work (if that slide is left in).
+- Point out restrooms, Front Lines, the classroom, the kitchen, and where they could come work (if that slide is left in).

 </aside>